CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/on-premises-faq.md

 </details>

 <details>
-  <summary>Does CodeTogether use single or multi-tenant architecture?</summary>
+  <summary>Does CodeTogether Live use single or multi-tenant architecture?</summary>

-The On-Premises version of CodeTogether uses single tenant architecture.
+The On-Premises version of CodeTogether Live uses single tenant architecture.

 </details>

 <details>
-  <summary>Is it possible to operate CodeTogether in a completely air-gapped environment?</summary>
+  <summary>Is it possible to operate CodeTogether Live in a completely air-gapped environment?</summary>

-Yes, CodeTogether On-Premises is perfect for an air-gapped environment.
+Yes, CodeTogether Live On-Premises is perfect for an air-gapped environment.
 It does not connect with any external servers, including our own.

 </details>